owlprotocol/web3-redux/packages/web3-redux-docs/docs/web3-redux-advanced/custom_store.md

 export default store;
 ```

-Then follow the standard `react-redux` configuration [guide](https://redux.js.org/usage/configuring-your-store) to add a `Provider` component to wrap your entire React app in the redux context.
+Then follow the standard `react-redux` configuration [guide](https://redux.js.org/usage/configuring-your-store) to add a `Provider` component to wrap your entire React app within the redux context.

 ```typescript
 //index.tsx